kokkos/ProgrammingGuide/benchmarks.md

 CPUs and CUDA for the GPU.
 On the CPU systems using `layout_right` for the matrix provides the better performance with `layout_left` being
 3x-7x slower.
-On the GPU the `layout_left` version achieves a 10x higher throughput.
-Figure TODO shows the performance measured in algorithmic memory throughput (i.e. count memory accesses in the algorithm and divide by runtime).
+On the GPU, however, the `layout_left` version achieves a 10x higher throughput.
+The results shown represent performance measured in terms algorithmic memory throughput (i.e., count memory accesses in the algorithm and divide by runtime).

 ```{=latex}